solid red star

 Potency

 Light.
 Ultraviolet light is invisible to our eyes, but it can have a big impact on cannabis.
-Leaving your products exposed to UV light from the sun’s rays is the fastest way to break the product down and reduce the potency.
-Storing cannabis in a dark area solves this problem.
+Leaving your products exposed to UV light from the sun’s rays is the fastest way to break down the product and reduce its potency.

 Heat.
-Not too hot, not too cold: just like Goldilocks, cannabis has to be kept at just the right temperature.
-A range of 65°F – 73°F is ideal.
+Not too hot, not too cold: Just like Goldilocks, cannabis has to be kept at just the right temperature.
+A range of 65°F to 73°F is ideal.
 Any warmer, and bacteria can start to grow.
-Too cold temperatures can encourage mold growth, too.
+Too-cold temperatures can encourage mold growth, too.

 Humidity.
-High humidity levels introduce moisture to cannabis products, which can quickly encourage mold and mildew development.
-But too little humidity and your cannabis flower can dry out to a brittle crisp, creating a harsh consumption experience.
+High humidity levels introduce moisture to cannabis products, and this moisture can quickly encourage mold and mildew development.
+But too little humidity, and your cannabis flower can dry out to a brittle crisp, creating a harsh consumption experience.

 The best containers for storing cannabis